sdatspun2/deprecation-header/draft.md

 # The Deprecation HTTP Response Header Field

 The `Deprecation` HTTP response header field allows a server to communicate to a client that the URI-identified resource in context of the message is deprecated.
-It could also provide information that the resource is deprecated since which version and optionally when it is expected to become unresponsive.
+It can also provide information that the resource is deprecated since which version and optionally when it is expected to become unresponsive.

 ## Syntax